telefonicaid/fiware-cosmos/doc/manuals/quick_start_guide_new.md

 [Top](#top)

 ###<a name="section3.2"></a>Step 2: Create a Cosmos account
-At the moment of writting, deploying a Cosmos Portal for FIWARE Lab is in the roadmap, but not yet done.
+At the moment of writing, deploying a Cosmos Portal for FIWARE Lab is in the roadmap, but not yet done.

 Thus, in order to create an account you will have to send an email to `francisco.romerobueno@telefonica.com` specifying your FIWARE Lab ID.